Rebel Summer Camp FAQs

 Q - Can I switch activities?

-A - No - it’s just too complicated and confusing, and could lead to less confident Rebels being bullied into giving up their spots on certain activities.
+A - No - it just gets too complicated and confusing, and could lead to less confident Rebels being pressured into giving up their spots on certain activities.
 However, I try to make sure everyone has a nice mix of activities and I will ask if there’s something you specifically want to do.
+This year most Patrols are likely to have very similar activity programmes, so this should be less of a concern.

-Q - What evening entertainment was there this year?
+Q - What evening entertainment will there be?

-A - Silent Disco, Pub Quiz, Bingo, Sing Along Movies, Camp Challenge, Campfires, the Rebel Share Fair, Spoonie and Rainbow Meet Ups and Rebel Readers Book club
+A - In previous years we have done Silent Disco, Murder Mystery, Pub Quiz, Bingo, Sing Along Movies, Camp Challenge, Campfires, the Rebel Share Fair, Board Games Cafe, Spoonie and Rainbow Meet Ups and Rebel Readers Book clubs.
+We’ve also had talks.
+The evening entertainment schedule changes each year, but there will always be at least 2 options of activities you can attend.

 Q - My friend is in a different Patrol, will I see them?